Idehed/cityexplorer-frontend/README.md

 ## UX

 ### User Goals
+- Be able to navigate the platform and access relevant information easily
+- Have a clean-looking website with some fun and interactive icons.
+- Have a visually appealing and responsive user interface.
+- Be able to interact with other users by following them, liking, commenting, and sharing posts.
+- Find the city you want to explore by seeing other users' posts.
+- Book a guide so that you can have the best experience in that city.

+### Site Owner Goals
+- Want users to frequently come back to the website to look for new cities to explore or new guides to book.
+- Create a clean but fun website where users can upload and share pictures of places in different cities.
+- Users enjoy the ability to like a post, comment on a post, review a guide, and upload new pictures.
+- Users like the interact with other by following a user, liking, commenting and reviewing.

 ### Agile and planning
 <hr>
-The API and Frontend of this project was planned using Agile methodology and MoSCoW prioritization on github projects.
+The API and Frontend of this project were planned using Agile methodology and MoSCoW prioritization on GitHub projects.

 **The user stories project can be found [here](https://github.com/users/Idehed/projects/6)**